-The purpose of the R&D statistics of the business sector is to analyse the scope of research and experimental development undertaken within the business sector.
+The purpose of the R&D statistics of the enterprise sector is to analyse the scope of research and experimental development undertaken within the sector.
 This is carried out by estimating the resources used in the area, measured in R&D-expenditure and R&D-personnel broken down on industry, size class and the regional level.
-The R&D-activities can be seen as the input to the national innovation system.
-Data are collected, enabling comparisons over time.
 The survey is conducted in accordance with OECDs guidelines for R&D statistics as described in the Frascati Manual.
 This implies that Danish data are comparable with the data of other OECD- and EU-countries.
-Furthermore, the 2006 figures can be compared to the data reported over the previous 10 years, and thereby it is possible to document trends over time.
-Further information about sources and methods are available at https://www.dst.dk/fui
+Statistics Denmark took over the statistics from the University of Aarhus from the reference year 2007, and the survey has since been conducted annually.

 The purpose of the R&D statistics is to present the scope of research and experimental development undertaken within the Danish business sector.
 The aim is to secure detailed statistical information on the R&D activities.

 The statistics is based on a survey sample of approx. 3.000 units weighted to a frame of approx 18.000 enterprises.
 The statistics is compiled in one joined questionnaire which covers both the R&D domain and the innovation statistics.
 An extensive validation process of the data is carried out.
 One part of the validations is integrated in the data collection in the dynamic web-questionnaire, another part is carried out after the data collection using micro- and macro validation techniques.

 Statistics have users in ministry of science, business organizations, researchers, business and students.
 Statistics are used in publications on research and in international comparisons.
 R&D statistics is describing the knowledge society.
 Part of the EU's Innovations Union Scoreboard.
 Micro-data is available for research through Research Service at Statistics Denmark.